-With Christmas adverts and all the movies selling us a version of Christmas that is full of people being relentlessly upbeat, the knockbacks of life might seem harder to deal with.
+With Christmas adverts and all the movies selling us a version of Christmas that is full of people being relentlessly upbeat, the knockbacks of everyday life might seem harder to deal with.
 And this can make us feel we are failing in some way if our experience doesn’t match the fantasy.

 5 tips to beat the festive blues

-Good self-care is vital at any time of year, but particularly at a demanding season like Christmas.
+Good self-care is vital at any time of year, but particularly during a demanding season like Christmas.
 Taking your sleep routine seriously is a great way to stabilise your mood and feel grounded.
 Avoid any tech like phones or TV for the hour before bed.
 Instead, wind down by taking a long bath, or reading a book before turning out the lights.
 This way, if you do socialise, you will have more energy in the tank to get through the event.

 Break your routine